 You will also have significant non-economic losses.
 These losses include your pain, suffering, disfigurement, disability, and reduction in the enjoyment of life.
 An amputation will leave you permanently disfigured and disabled.
 As a result, the quality of your physical and mental life may suffer.

-To discuss the compensation you can seek for these and other losses from an amputation injury, contact a Vista personal injury attorney from Petrov Law Firm for a free consultation at (619) 344-0360.
+To discuss the compensation you can seek for these and other losses from an amputation injury, contact a Vista personal injury attorney from Petrov Personal Injury Lawyers for a free consultation at (619) 344-0360.